OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:30

-His firstborn son was Abdon, then Zur, Kish, Baal, Nadab,
+His firstborn son was Abdon, who was followed by Zur, Kish, Baal, Nadab,

 ## 1 Chronicles 8:31

-Gedor, Ahio, and Zecher.
+Gedor, and Ahio, and Zecher.

 ---